ESG investing: finding your motivation

 The MSCI World ESG Screened Index excludes companies that are associated with controversial weapons, tobacco, fossil fuels, and those that are not in compliance with the UN Global Compact.
 The UN Global Compact is a corporate sustainability initiative that focuses on issues such as human rights and corruption.

-#3: Making a Positive Impact
+#3: Making a positive impact

 The third motivation for using ESG is the desire to make a positive impact through one’s investments.
 Also known as impact investing, this practice enables investors to merge financial gains with environmental or social progress.